-When you use a mobile app and swipe right, flick upwards, click a link or press on a button, you’re using interaction design.
-These simple actions that users can do have been carefully thought about in advance to create desired user experiences.
+When you use a mobile app and swipe right, flick upwards, click a link, or press a button, you’re experiencing interaction design.

 What is interaction design?

 It’s important to understand what we mean by interaction design.
 Steve Jobs said it best when he said: “Design is not just what it looks like and feels like.
 Design is how it works.”

 The Interaction Design Foundation describes the practice as: “the goal of creating products that enable the user to achieve their objective(s) in the best way possible.”

 Put simply, interaction design (IxD) involves examining and defining the interactions (via an interface – UI) between a system and its user (UX).
 As a practice, it strives to create more meaningful relationships between people and the products and services that they use.

 For example, an interaction designer might look at how images, typography, and icons on a website, app, or service supplement the words on the page to communicate information to a user.
 Or they might think about the hardware a user uses and how that influences their behaviour while using a website, app, or service.

 Interaction design also includes a strategic focus on how users interact during an experience and how that can be managed, rather than just focussing on how to format and design the technology for use.

 For example, to ensure a positive user experience, an organization might amend its product’s brand identity, usability, structure or interactivity – incorporating elements like appropriate sounds, motion and visual representations.

 Done correctly, interaction design will ensure that the intent of specific product, service or website elements are clearly communicated to the user, and that the user has what they need to complete their objective in an efficient and easy way.